 Tiger Telematics' note

-sole attempt at entering the lucrative handheld gaming market, and one of the more interesting failures in video game history
+sole attempt at entering the lucrative handheld gaming market, the Gizmondo (March 2005-February 2006) is one of the more interesting failures in video game history

 The handheld began with massive potential — unlike most of its competitors at the time (sans the N-Gage

 ), the Gizmondo supported real-time, fairly-good 3D graphics along with 2D sprites, and besides games it had the built-in ability to take pictures, send emails, and play movies.
 It even worked as a fully-functional GPS!

 With all that going for it, and initially anticipated as a success, the Gizmondo ultimately crashed and burned with both critics and retail, for the reasons fivefold:

 - The marketing was almost nonexistent — it was only available on their website, in the occasional strip mall, or from the Gizmondo shop in London's Regent Street (which apparently chewed up a ton of the parent company's money and contributed to their early demise).

 - There were two versions released at the same time, with the main version having the attractive price of $400.
 While there was a budget "Smart Ads" version for about $230, the only difference was forcing you to sit through commercials while playing!note